 The accounts manager will oversee the day to day financial activity of the organisation, processing grants, gifts and expenditure.
 The successful applicant will have experience of this work, ideally in a church or charity setting.

 This is a part-time role for 8 hours a week.
-Much work be done online making home working a possibility, although weekly contact with the church office is required.
+Much work can be done online making home working a possibility, although weekly contact with the church office is required.

 Key Areas of Responsibility: